Back to blog

 Performance work does not end at release.
 Monitor by app version, device model, OS, geography, screen, user segment, and recent deploy.
 Connect crash and latency signals with review text and support tickets.
 A slow flow used by 70 percent of customers matters more than a rare trace in a low-traffic admin screen.

-Post-launch triage should ask three questions: how many users are affected, which business flow is degraded, and whether the issue is tied to a specific release, device, endpoint, or content payload.
+Post-launch triage should ask four questions: how many users are affected, which business flow is degraded, whether the issue is tied to a specific release, device, endpoint, or content payload, and whether the same issue belongs in the mobile app maintenance checklist for recurring ownership.
 That framing helps teams avoid random optimization and focus on fixes that protect retention, revenue, and support load.
 For field, logistics, or route-heavy products, the ClearRoute portfolio case study shows why performance evidence must connect capture, processing, review, and operations instead of stopping at mobile traces.

 Mobile App Performance Optimization Checklist

-- Measure cold start, warm start, tap-to-feedback, and completion time.
+• Measure cold start, warm start, hot start, tap-to-feedback, first usable screen, and completion time.

-- Reduce serial API calls and oversized payloads.
+• Reduce serial API calls, retries, and oversized payloads.

-- Profile memory, CPU, render jank, battery, and background work.
+• Profile memory, CPU, render jank, battery, background work, and wake-lock behavior.

-- Set release gates for stability, latency, media weight, and monitoring.
+• Set release gates for stability, latency, media weight, monitoring, and rollback.

-- Prepare dashboards by version, device, screen, and endpoint.
+• Prepare dashboards by version, device, screen, endpoint, geography, and cohort.

 How NextPage Helps With Mobile App Performance